 Text-heavy pages, such as blog posts and search results, are often more effective when they follow F-pattern layouts.
 After all, that type of design mirrors how our eyes tend to naturally read and process dense text.

-A common layout that takes advantage of this pattern includes a logo in the top-left corner of the page, a menu or sign-in bar to the right, some key information and high-quality images that are easy to digest in the middle, and then a compelling CTA at the bottom.
-The H.BLOOM website is an excellent example:
+A common layout that takes advantage of this pattern includes a logo in the top-left corner of the page, a menu or sign-in bar to the right, some key information and high-quality images that are easy to digest in the middle, and a compelling CTA at the bottom.
+The web page below is an excellent example:

 The purpose of landing pages and other media-heavy content is usually to point the user’s attention to a specific desired action.
 Designing with the Z-pattern in mind guides the user’s gaze smoothly across the various elements on the page, to land finally on the CTA.

 2. Highlighting a Few Key Elements

 On text-heavy pages, you're charged with presenting a bulk of information in a visually appealing way.
 Since you know that the reader will be following an F-pattern when scanning pages with a lot of text, it's helpful to put the most important elements first on those pages.

 Unlike with F-patterns, Z-patterns work best on pages where simplicity is the goal.
 One of the benefits of using the Z-pattern layout is it that enables designers to incorporate four key principles of effective site design:

 The Z-pattern helps you make effective use of these four elements.
 This is why it's useful for landing pages, home pages, and sign-in pages.
 A perfect example of this in action is on Facebook’s website: